ekoajiprasetyo/exam-browser/README.md

 for their exam and opens it in a full screen WebView.
 The device is locked into the application until the exit button in the top bar is pressed.

+The Android build uses NDK version `27.0.12077973` as required by the `webview_flutter_android` plugin.

 ## Getting Started

 This project is a starting point for a Flutter application.